donprolad/Utils/README.md

-# Utils
+# JS-Utils
-General utility functions
+General utility functions that may come in handy